LogicEu/spxe/README.md

 # spxe

 > Simple pixel engine written in C using OpenGL.
 It's meant
 > to be extremely simple, lightweight, and easy to use.
-> The only external dependency on MacOS is GLFW.
-> On Windows and Linux you also need GLEW.
+It
+> is compatible from C89 to C++20.

 ## Hello World
 ```C